aidanwmw/PHYS403/README.md

 # PHYS403
 ## Modern Statistics and the Exploration of Large Data Sets

-Basic Python code examples for PHY 403.
+My homework solutions for the course Physics 403 at the University of Rochester.
+Original repository for the class with examplesforked from Segev BenZvi and Chris Marhsall.

 Example notebooks can be found in the nb subfolder.
 Standalone Python scripts are located in the scripts subfolder.
+My homework solutions found in the homework subfolder.

-(c) 2023, Department of Physics and Astronomy, University of Rochester.
+(c) 2025, Department of Physics and Astronomy, University of Rochester.